 Office Manager Job Description Sample

-This office manager sample job description can assist in your creating a job application that will attract job candidates who are qualified for the job.
-Feel free to revise this job description to meet your specific duties and requirements.
+This office manager job description sample can assist you in creating a job application that will attract candidates who are qualified for the position.
+Feel free to revise this template to meet your specific duties and requirements.
 If you need more ideas for what information to include, check out Monster’s office manager job listings.

 Office Manager Job Responsibilities:

-- Maintains office services by organizing office operations and procedures; preparing payroll; controlling correspondence; designing filing systems; reviewing and approving supply requisitions; assigning and monitoring clerical functions.
+- Maintains office services by organizing office operations and procedures, preparing payroll, controlling correspondence, designing filing systems, reviewing and approving supply requisitions, and assigning and monitoring clerical functions.

 - Provides historical reference by defining procedures for retention, protection, retrieval, transfer, and disposal of records.